-Well, this is for future me.
+Well, this is for the future me.

 Just last week, Amazon had a major layoff and most of the news outlets are claiming this is driven by AI.